Starfish-develop/Starfish/README.md

 ## Completed

-Time the new libraries to see if we should bother keeping pyFFTW.
 Answer: for a large swath of spectrum, pyFFTW is only about 15% faster.
 Because the downsample method takes about twice as long, I don't think there is really much to be gained by the pyFFTW dependency.

 # Before the 1.0 paper release

 # SPEX

-* get a converged FIT for SPEX
+* get a converged FIT for SPEX (going to take all day)

-* Improve flot_plot to mask data
+* Add Bootstrap

 * possibly change Chebyshev polynomial degree to be higher for SPEX (how?)
+* make a test plot figure showing what a chebyshev looks like for many parameters

 ## working test with IRTF spex M dwarf